rmorse/babel-plugin-jsx-template-vars/README.md

 };
 Person.templateVars = [ 'name', 'favoriteColor' ];
 ```
 Object properties (e.g. `aPerson.favoriteColor`) are not yet supported but it should be possible to add support for this in the future.
-In these cases you can destructure the object and use the properties as variables:
+In these cases you can destructure the object and use the object properties as template variables:

 ```jsx
 const aPerson = {